letsbuilda/docs-python/source/api/standard-library/index.rst

-Python Standard Libary
+Python Standard Library
 ======================

-All modules in the standard libary are documented here.
+All modules in the standard library are documented here.

 .. toctree::
    :maxdepth: 2